 Some of those benefits include being great source of Vitamin – C and Calcium.
 Spring onions also have dietary fibres, folate and minerals like potassium, iron and manganese.
 These green onions are a fantastic “green” to include in the diet.

-Another reason I like spring onion is that its widely available and normally not too costly (in UK or in India).
+Another reason I like spring onion is that its widely available.
+It is normally not too costly in the UK or in India.

 Method